zooniverse/panoptes/README.md

 #### Usage

-1. Setup the application configuration files by running `rake configure FIG_RAKE=off`
+1. Setup the application configuration files by running `rake configure`

 2. Create and run the application containers by running `fig up`

+3. Enable Fig Rake for your terminal session by running `export FIG_RAKE=on`.
+If you need to run a task without Fig Rake either open a new terminal window or run `unset FIG_RAKE`.

-3. Open a new terminal and run `rake db:create db:migrate` to setup the database
+4. Open a new terminal and run `rake db:create db:migrate` to setup the database

-4. Once step 3 is finished, run `rails runner db/fig_dev_seed_data/fig_dev_seed_data.rb` to seed the development database with an Admin user and a Doorkeeper client application for API access.
+5. Once step 3 is finished, run `rails runner db/fig_dev_seed_data/fig_dev_seed_data.rb` to seed the development database with an Admin user and a Doorkeeper client application for API access.

 This will get you a working copy of the checked out code base.
 Keep your code up to date and rebuild the image if needed!